KanikaSekar/Patient-Analytics-Dashboard/README.md

 An interactive dashboard analyzing 14,000+ patient registration records from a February 2026 outpatient camp, covering demographics, department-wise visits, and daily registration trends.

+The original Power BI file (.pbix) is included in this repo — download it and open in Power BI Desktop to explore the full report, including the data model and DAX measures.

 ## Features
 - **KPI cards** — total patients, departments, average age, busiest day
 - **Department filter** — click any department bar to filter the whole dashboard live